-So, when I was doing research for this article, I came upon something fascinating.
-It’s a research paper by Kate Nichols of Elon University titled “Influence of Advertising During the Great Depression”.
+We start with a fascinating research paper by Kate Nichols of Elon University titled “Influence of Advertising During the Great Depression”.

 “During the 1930s, the American Tobacco Company recorded consistent profits with the exception of 1931; Lucky Strike maintained its place as the most purchased tobacco product on the market throughout the Great Depression.
 The company credited its steady advertising revenue figures as a company asset of continued “great value” in relation to its rising profits (“American Tobacco,” 1929-1939).
 Lucky Strike’s market share indicates that advertising might have greatly influenced sales during a time when consumer spending was at an all-time low (“Cigarette Figures,” 1938). “

-If you are a business currently struggling due to the economic meltdown caused by the COVID-19 pandemic, I recommend you keep reading.
+If you are a business currently struggling due to the economic meltdown caused by the COVID-19 pandemic and the war in Ukraine, we recommend you keep reading.
+In 2020 we asked the following questions about how businesses and organizations were coping with the coronavirus conundrum.
+Questions that are relevant to be answered during any financial crisis.

 Questions About Advertising During the COVID-19 Crisis You Need to Ponder